-She has pieces forthcoming in new anthologies including Common People edited by Kit de Waal (published Spring 2019), Women on Nature edited by Katharine Norbury (currently crowdfunding), and Seaside Special: Postcards from the Edge edited by Jenn Ashworth (published May 2018).
+She has pieces forthcoming in new anthologies including Common People edited by Kit de Waal (published Spring 2019), Women on Nature edited by Katharine Norbury (published 2019), and Seaside Special: Postcards from the Edge edited by Jenn Ashworth (published May 2018).

 She is also a contributor to the anthologies We Mark Your Memory edited by David Dabydeen, Maria del Pilar Kaladeen and(published April 2018), as well as Seasons nature writing anthology edited by Melissa Harrison (2016), Solstice Shorts, Roads Ahead and From There to Here: True Tales of Immigration to Britain.

 She is recipient of a Society of Authors Award, Penguin/decibel Prize, Arts Council writing award, and Travelling Fellowship.
 She was a finalist for Journalist of the Year at the Asian Media Awards.